How to stop dogs digging the garden

 Restlessness and Excitement: Dogs that have a digging problem may become restless and excited when they’re outside in the garden.
 You may notice them showing increased energy and eagerness to explore the yard and start digging.

-See also How to change the washer on a mixer tap
+See also How to become a jeweler

 Checking Underground: Dogs that dig excessively may frequently sniff, scratch, or paw at the ground.
 This behaviour indicates their intent to dig and shows that they are actively searching for a suitable spot to start digging.